Speak2/llm_project/README.md

 ## Database Creation guide

 This project leverages the database established by the prior Django project.
 Additionally, a new `propertysummary` table has been created.
+In order to manually create the database table use the following sql query to create the database table in the existing django database.

 The sql to create the the `propertysummary` table-
 ```sql